louisna/rust-wsp/README.md

 Nb active: 201
 ```

-The algorithm performs 13 iterations until reaching a plateau: further search will not result in a better
+The algorithm performs 54 iterations until the minimal distance search space is completely explored.
+It will recompute the space (if needed) qith the minimal distance resulting in the best approximation of the target number of active points in the set.
+Here, it is 201, with an error of 1 compared to the objective.

+### CLI arguments

+Use `--help` to display the description of the command-line options.